pearl symbolism - Dole Plantationpearl symbolism - Dole Plantation

 13 mm white South Sea pearl earrings with silver overtones in diamond pavé ribbon settings. © Urth Kandi Jewelry.
 Used with permission.

-Are Pearls Feminine Jewels?
+Are Pearls Associated with Feminine Energy?

 Pearl's associations with the Moon and Venus seem to reinforce the popular perception that it's a feminine jewel.
 The mineralogist George Kunz, in his 1913 work, The Curious Lore of Precious Stones, made this comparison between diamond and pearl: